gramey02/AD_AID_Project/README.md

 # Cross-trait Risk Analysis: Alzheimer's & Autoimmunity
 This repository contains the means to conduct a cross-trait risk analysis on electronic health record study groups.
-It was first used to quantify risk associations between autoimmune disorders and Alzheimer's Disease (AD) in both a case-control (CC) and cohort study design.
+It was first used to quantify risk associations between autoimmune disorders and Alzheimer's Disease (AD) in both a case-control and cohort study design.

 ![Fig1](https://github.com/gramey02/AD_AID_Project/assets/94878687/a1fbe3e5-3c48-4d1a-8897-1596c69854b6)